RTEMS/rtems-docs/user/rsb/commands.rst

   Path to the configuration directory.
 This overrides the built in defaults.

 ``--builddir path``:
   Path to the build directory.
-This overrides the default of +build+.
+This overrides the default of `build`.

 ``--sourcedir path``:
   Path to the source directory.
-This overrides the default of +source+.
+This overrides the default of `source`.

 ``--patchdir path``:
   Path to the patches directory.
-This overrides the default of +patches+.
+This overrides the default of `patches`.

 ``--tmppath path``:
   Path to the temporary directory.
-This overrides the default of +tmp+.
+This overrides the default of `tmp`.

 ``--macros files``:
   Macro files to load.
 The configuration directory path is searched.

 ``--log file``:
   Log all the output from the build process.
-The output is directed to +stdout+ if no log file is provided.
+The output is directed to `stdout` if no log file is provided.

 ``--url url``: